Eating Disorders: Mental And Physical Health

 Anorexia nervosa

-Anorexia nervosa is typically characterized by an intense fear of gaining weight and a distorted body image.
+Anorexia nervosa is an eating disorder typically characterized by an intense fear of gaining weight and a distorted body image.
 It often involves behaviors like severe restriction of food intake, excessive exercise, and an intense worry about food, dieting, and body weight.
 Individuals may avoid social situations involving food and have rituals around eating, such as cutting food into tiny pieces.

 Bulimia nervosa